-What is this tool?
+What is MULTI-SBC?

-Specifically, successful integration has not always been the result of systematic, coordinated, and aligned efforts.
-Breakthrough ACTION sought to identify the potential for improved SBC integration within linkages between outcomes in Family Planning and other development sectors by preparing a multi-sectoral analysis of literature, collecting past programmatic evidence, and conducting stakeholder interviews.
-This initial work focused on identifying opportunities for potential integration in three specific sectors: Population, Health and Environment; Democracy, Rights and Governance; and Food Security/Livelihoods.
-A report was created that summarized findings from this analysis and proposed next steps for a future assessment.
+While multisectoral integration has been successful, it has not always been the result of systematic, coordinated, and aligned efforts.
+Breakthrough ACTION worked to identify the potential for improved SBC integration between family planning and other development sectors by analyzing multisectoral literature, collecting past programmatic evidence, and conducting stakeholder interviews.
+This initial work focused on identifying opportunities for integration in three sectors: population, health, and environment; democracy, rights, and governance; and food security/livelihoods.
+Breakthrough ACTION prepared a report summarizing findings from this analysis and proposing next steps for a future assessment.
 MULTI-SBC evolved from the report findings.
 This new tool and the report contribute to increasing funder and stakeholder investments, aligning efforts among SBC practitioners, and maximizing impact across key development outcomes.